mozilla/awsbox/README.md

 **7.** Check out your handiwork!

-  Visit http://<my ip address> in your web browser.
+  Visit http://&lt;my ip address&gt; in your web browser.

 ## Learn more